FrancoRamirezz/BudBuddy/README.md

 FastAPI will be used
 ## Technology Stack
 - FastAPI for the backend framework
-- AWS or GCP for cloud hosting
+- AWS or GCP for cloud hosting or host on Azure
 - Prisma for database ORM, or an alternative if preferred

 # Language Model (LLM)